-Regularly scheduled Advanced Placement® exams for 2020 begin Monday, May 4 and conclude Friday, May 15.
-With the exception of AP® Chinese and Japanese exams that require the use of a computer lab, all other regularly scheduled AP exams take place at the Alliant Energy Center’s Exhibition Hall at 1919 Alliant Energy Center Way in Madison.
+Regularly scheduled Advanced Placement® exams for 2024 begin Monday, May 6 and conclude Friday, May 17 the exception of AP® Chinese and Japanese exams that require the use of a computer lab, all other regularly scheduled AP exams take place at the Alliant Energy Center’s Exhibition Hall at 1919 Alliant Energy Center Way in Madison.
 Parking is free.

 Free bus transportation will be provided from schools to the Alliant Energy Center (and returning) provided that students sign up prior to testing.
 Sign up will occur at each high school in the weeks prior to the exams.

-More detailed information on locations and schedule of exams will be available on the MMSD Exam Day information page in April.
+More detailed information on locations and schedule of exams will be available in April.

 Students who register for the AP Chinese or Japanese language exams will be notified of their exam location by email in early April.

 What time do I need to arrive for my AP exam?

 For morning exams, students should check in by 7:30 a.m.
 Morning exam pre-administration begins promptly at 7:45 a.m. and testing at 8 a.m.
 Afternoon exam check in is at 11:30 a.m.
 Afternoon pre-administration begins promptly at 11:45 a.m. and testing at 12 p.m. (noon.)
 Students who arrive after the actual exam administration begins will not be admitted.
 No exceptions.
 Please notify your sports coaches of AP® exam dates and times and plan accordingly.
 Location details will be available in April.